One for the Road (Cheers): Aftermath

 Before and after the production of Cheers had ended, the cast had moved on to other stages in their careers.
 Shelley Long appeared on the CBS show Good Advice before this episode, and resumed her work there.
 Ted Danson appeared in Made in America, which opened in theatres soon after the episode aired.
 Kirstie Alley participated in the film Look Who's Talking Now, the sequel to Look Who's Talking and Look Who's Talking Too.

 Woody Harrelson appeared in Indecent Proposal, with Demi Moore and Robert Redford already showing in theaters, and appeared in Oliver Stone's Natural Born Killers.
 George Wendt appeared in an off-Broadway play.
 John Ratzenberger appeared in Fox's Locals.
 Rhea Perlman took "a break" from acting for a while.
 Kelsey Grammer soon reappeared as Frasier Crane in the spinoff Frasier, set in Seattle, as the host of a new radio show with only occasional appearances of Lilith Sternin or their son Frederick during its 11-year run.
 However, Frasier would eventually return to Boston for a visit, along with his brother Niles and father Martin (played by David Hyde Pierce and John Mahoney, respectively).

-Before the first airing of this series finale, more than five hundred people, including the cast of Cheers (except Shelley Long, Kirstie Alley, and Bebe Neuwirth) and politicians such as William M. Bulger and past State Governor William Weld, participated at an afternoon celebration on Beacon Street near the Bull & Finch Pub in Boston, to celebrate the series' ending.
+Before the first airing of this series finale, more than five hundred people, including the cast of Cheers (except Shelley Long, Kirstie Alley, and Bebe Neuwirth) and politicians such as William M. Bulger and then-Governor of Massachusetts William Weld, participated at an afternoon celebration on Beacon Street near the Bull & Finch Pub in Boston, to celebrate the series' ending.
 After the episode aired, the remaining cast appeared live on The Tonight Show with Jay Leno in the Bull & Finch Pub.
 According to host Jay Leno, not only the cast but nearly everyone at the bar was intoxicated.

 In 1997, one copy of this episode's script was donated by George Wendt to the Handel and Haydn Society, a Boston music institution.
-It contained the autographs of eight cast members, including of Shelley Long, Woody Harrelson, and George Wendt.
+It contained the autographs of eight cast members, including Wendt, Shelley Long, and Woody Harrelson.
 On February 15, 1997, it was stolen from the Boston Four Seasons Hotel.
 The high bid for it at the benefit auction was $1,000 before it was stolen.
 About one week later, the stolen script, in a manila envelope, was left at a church; the Society then retrieved it.
 In March 1997, the autographed copy of the episode's script was sold to the Bull and Finch Pub (now Cheers Beacon Hill) for $10,000.

+George Wendt died at age 76 on May 20, 2025, the 32nd anniversary of the episode's original air date.